oppia/oppia-web-developer-docs/Lesson-Creation-Guide.md

 <ul>
 <li>The alt text for images should clearly describe the images for users who can't see them.
 E.g. instead of "James", write "A picture of James, jumping excitedly, in a yellow sweatshirt." </li>
 <li>Crop images so that the image is a tight fit with zero empty space around the borders.</li>

+<h2> General note for science and financial literacy lessons </h2>
+<li>Please see this guide, which is more focused on developing science and financial literacy lessons: <a href="https://docs.google.com/document/d/1SgBVMpuiwfm-EH2Q7GLB8RW8XaNFUH8S4IaImFi7_V8/edit?usp=sharing">Click here </li></p>
 </ul>